Mom’s Secret Cà Ri Gà – Comforting Vietnamese Chicken Curry

 Vietnamese Chicken Curry (Cà Ri Gà)

-• You can substitute Vietnamese curry powder with Madras curry powder or Thai yellow curry paste.
-If you don’t have Vietnamese curry oil paste, use extra curry powder and a bit of turmeric for color and flavor.
+• No Vietnamese curry powder?
+Madras curry powder works just fine, or even Thai yellow curry paste in a pinch.
+No curry oil paste?
+Just add a little extra curry powder plus a pinch of turmeric for that warm color and depth.

 Explore more delicious, authentic Vietnamese recipes